Using the sun to power homes, businesses, and farms

-What is Solar/Wind
+What is a Solar Microgrid?

-Where is it appropriate?
+Where is the Solar Microgrid appropriate?

 The solar microgrid is broadly seen as a viable and robust solution to rural electrification around the world.
 These systems are most appropriate in remote communities that are unable to connect to existing infrastructure provided by the government or private companies.
 For this reason, they are well-suited for communities on small islands, within mountainous regions, and in remote rural areas.
 Due to its reliance on the sun, solar microgrids perform at their best in regions that experience lots of sunshine.
 To deal with cloudy weather, most systems also have storage capabilities that allow them to operate through stretches of sparse sunlight.

 Solar microgrids are an exciting renewable energy solution due to their application at any scale and their ability to be expanded later.
 Some of our solar microgrid systems have a capacity as small as 1.5kw, providing reliable energy to 25 homes and 5 businesses.
 Other microgrids are expected to have a capacity closer to 15kw, enough energy to power hundreds of households and small businesses.
 Should a community grow, the solar microgrid can be expanded to connect more families and businesses.

 To-date we have installed 10 solar microgrids in Kenya with a combined capacity of 25.42kw!
 This has meant reliable, clean electricity for the homes and businesses of more than 3,000 people.
 These systems not only provide lighting and household electricity needs, but they can also be used to power irrigation pumps.
 This has been life changing for communities on Lake Victoria.
 Farms can now use their solar energy to pump water from the lake to far away fields.
 No longer barren, these fields are now producing vegetables to be eaten or sold at nearby markets.
 Read more about our past, present, and future work with solar microgrids in Kenya.